 Back in the spring of 2012, we were wanting to replace our Nikon D40.
 We used that camera SO much.
 It actually had over 145,000 shutter actuations.
 We had been waiting for Nikon to come out with the replacement for the Nikon D700.
 That February or March, Nikon released the D800 (that has now been replaced by the D810 .
 We didn't have enough money initially, so we saved until we did have the money.
 When we finally had the money, the waiting list for the D800 was so long that we would receive the camera after our move from Guam to Florida.That timing wouldn't work for us, so we started looking for other options.
 We really wanted a camera that had a good (at least DX-size) sensor with excellent interchangeable lenses.
 I (Tim) wasn't even sure those existed.
 It turns out that Fujifilm had released the X-Pro 1 right around the same time that the D800 was released.
 The X-Pro 1 takes great pictures and good enough video.
 We're hoping that the video capabilities improve on the next version of the X-Pro.We also like Manfrotto's products for photography and have a 10% off code that you may use.
 They offer tripods, headds, accessories, alternative supports, dollies, and bags as well as video support systems.
 Use code SAVE10 for products delivered to the US only.
 Click here.

-Another thing that we really like about Google Apps for Work is Gmail's labeling feature.
+Another thing that we really like about G Suite for Work is Gmail's labeling feature.
 Labels are different than folders in that a single message or message thread can belong to several different labels.
 This is really helpful for cases when messages could go in two or more folders in other email solutions such as a regular IMAP or POP email account.
 With Gmail, you don't have to pick which folder they go to -- you can label to your heart's content.
 There is also a folder feature in Gmail if you want to organize your emails this way, but you still have the ability to label messages with multiple labels no matter folder they're assigned.

 Google Drive with Google Docs, Google Sheets, Google Forms, and more is also an amazing collaboration and productivity tool.
 We use all of these to keep our business documents synced and even plan events like our upcoming relocation!